 Chief Executive Officer

 By way of Florida and Argentina, Amalia is proud to call Arizona home.
-As a first-generation immigrant, her academic and professional careers have been dedicated to social, economic, racial, and gender issues.
+As the daughter of immigrant parents, her academic and professional careers have been dedicated to social, economic, racial, and gender issues.

 Early in her career, Amalia served the broader Hispanic/Latino community in Washington, DC, she advanced access to justice for minorities.
 She worked with higher education institutions, private firms, local nonprofits, and the U.S. Department of State as a researcher and policy advisor on immigrant rights and issues surrounding the socio-economic impact of immigrants in the community.
 Amalia’s research and writing was published widely and is a resource for the national administration’s staff.